 If you want to learn a new fingering system (C or F or G or?) or a new clef, such as bass clef in either C or F (or G) fingerings, this class will help you overcome the fears with techniques which make it easier.
 All levels.

-Karen Snowberg: "Loud Band" (all levels) Courtly shenanigans and soaring sacred compositions for cornetti, sackbuts, shawms, racketts, dulcians, and capped reeds.
+Karen Snowberg: "Wind Band" (all levels) Courtly shenanigans and soaring sacred compositions for cornetti, sackbuts, shawms, racketts, dulcians, and capped reeds.

 Todd Wetherwax: Musica Chromatica (Marenzio, Gesualdo, Monteverdi and some English too)